troclaux/notes/databases.md

   - maintains a pool of open connections, instead of opening and closing a connection for each request
     - creating a new database connection is expensive
       - authentication, initialization, etc
+- pagination: process of dividing a large dataset into smaller pages and providing navigation controls to allow users to browse data in smaller, manageable sections